Upcoming Election dates & registration deadlines

 Absentee Ballot Process

-- A person with a temporary or permanent physical disability
+• Any person who has a temporary or permanent physical disability

-- A parent, spouse or dependent of a person with a temporary or permanent disability hospitalized more than 50 miles from home county and with such person Election Day
+• The parent, spouse, or dependent of a person with a temporary or permanent physical disability who is hospitalized outside their home county or more than 50 miles away, and will be with that person on Election Day

 Please check with your voter registrar to determine if you are entitled to vote absentee and to learn the procedures for doing so.
 You can fill out an absentee ballot request form here.